ThunUtuy/todo-app/backend/API.md

 ### CRUD Operations

 - **GET /{username}**
-    - Return all todo-list items ordered by due dates
+    - Return all tasks ordered by due dates

 - **GET /{username}/create**
-    - Return a the create todo-list item page
+    - Return a the create task page

 - **POST /{username}/create**
-    - Submit the written todo-list item
+    - Submit the written task
     - return to "/{username}"